chef/chef-web-docs/chef_master/source/dk_windows.rst

 #.
 Visit the `ChefDK downloads page <https://downloads.chef.io/chefdk>`_ and select the appropriate package for your Windows version.
 Click on the **Download** button.
 #.
 Follow the steps to accept the license and install the Chef development kit.
 You will have the option to change your install location; by default the installer uses the ``C:\opscode\chefdk\`` directory.
-#. **Optional:** Set the default shell.
-On Microsoft Windows it is strongly recommended to use Windows PowerShell and ``cmd.exe``.

-Verify the ChefDK Installation
+Verify the Chef Workstation or ChefDK Installation
 -----------------------------------------------------

 To verify the ChefDK installation, run: